brutalpixie/BookCoach/index.md

 "I wouldn't have thought to try that method [audio]!
 Great idea!" ~ James, Perth</blockquote>

 ## Email is free, you get an initial call at no cost.
-[It's risk-free!](https://brutalpixie.typeform.com/to/n55yGQ).
+[Yep, risk-free!](https://brutalpixie.typeform.com/to/n55yGQ)

 Your dream is just an email away.
 [Send your message now.](https://brutalpixie.typeform.com/to/n55yGQ)